What is a Furlough?

-A furlough happens when employers temporarily lay off employees from work, without pay.
+A furlough happens when employers temporarily lay off employees from work, typically without pay.

-Oftentimes, these furloughs last as long as the employer needs it.
-Although, employees who receive a furlough get to return to their jobs.
+Oftentimes, furloughs last as long as the employer needs them.
+With this in mind, employees usually expect to be able to return to their jobs after a certain period of time.

 The state regulates unemployment, and state laws determine whether a furloughed employee qualifies for the benefits.